Saturday, July 25, 2009

 Walking downtown always results in a good time.
 A few weeks ago, our Discipleship by Grace group had ditched the lesson and decided to convene for dinner instead.
 We were seated near a giant window at the Chop Shop and suddenly had the most amazing view of a woman going for a walk.
 With her pet rabbit.
 On a leash.
 With a harness.
 She was just eccentric enough for me to not worry about asking if I could take their picture.
 This, of course, is after I bolted out of the building with my camera phone ready and aimed at Bugs.

 I walked in on dancing Dave and Stormy in the kitchen.
-We were all waiting for the strawberry shortcake, made with the scone recipe, to finish cooking.
+We were all waiting for the strawberry shortcake, made with a scone recipe, to finish cooking.
 The plan is to do an entire blog on Dave one of these days, much like I did with Stormy's bio a few months back.
 This will take time to develop as, most of you know, Dave is an amalgam of unbridled humor, energy and depth.

 This is a picture of Leeloo, my journal.
 Shut-up.
 My mind is a dangerous neighborhood and I wish I could move out.
 This week I realized something very important.
 The flesh, the world and the Devil are all in opposition to me.
 For a long time I've stared almost solely at the flesh.
 Wow.
 Here's to being blindsided.